CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Credential-Management.md

 You can remove the access credentials for switches using the NetQ CLI.
 Note that without valid credentials, you cannot upgrade your switches.

 To remove the credentials, run `netq lcm del credentials`.
-Verify they are removed by running `netq lcm show credentials`.
+Verify their removal by running `netq lcm show credentials`.